Your LinkedIn Ads are probably working.

 The real cost of bad measurement.

 When you measure LinkedIn wrong, you don't just misread a report.
-You make real budget decisions based on false data.
-You cut the channel that's quietly driving pipeline and double down on the channel that's loudly delivering garbage leads.
+You make real budget decisions on false data.
+You cut the channel that's quietly driving pipeline and double down on the one loudly delivering garbage leads.

 The company that kills LinkedIn Ads because the 30-day ROAS looks bad doesn't save money.
-They lose the brand awareness that was making every other channel more efficient.
+It loses the brand awareness that was making every other channel more efficient.
 The sales team starts hearing "never heard of you" on cold calls again.
 The demo-to-close rate drops.
 The average deal size shrinks.

-And because none of those downstream effects are attributed to the LinkedIn cut, nobody connects the dots.
-They just know that everything got harder and they're not sure why.
+And because none of those downstream effects get attributed to the LinkedIn cut, nobody connects the dots.
+Everything just got harder, and nobody is sure why.

 "Cutting LinkedIn because of bad measurement is like firing your best salesperson because you forgot to count their deals."